arnaud-fossop/collaborative-editor/README.md

 The backend needs to be configured to allow only connection from the frontend.

+#### Frontend design
+As you would see, it is not the most beautiful layout, but I hope the main components are there.
+I did not added the way to give some input arguments, considering that the user may just define them in the script.
+However, I think, providing a way to define environment variables could be interesting...
+Anyway, designing UI is not my strong suite, but putting the components together is okay...ish :).

 ### About the CI/CD
 I did not create any CI/CD process, but this would definitely be needed.
 I did not even used `eslint` (Sorry).
 But I added some unit tests in the backend code.